aboueleyes/cms-scrapper/README.md

 # cms-scrapper
+A selenium (headless browser) script that scrapes video links from CMS website

 > **⚠️ This script is made for linux , if you are using Windows it is pain ,just use linux **

 ## Description